Integrating Empirical Biography with Theoretical Framework Development

 Conventional psychological and management research has analyzed individual success factors across three layers: emotion, cognition, and behavior.
 However, the existence of superordinate structures integrating these elements remains insufficiently examined.

-Thought Engineering is an academic discipline that analyzes the design principles and operational mechanisms of individual cognitive systems from an engineering perspective, conceptualizing them as "philosophical operating systems."
+Thought Engineering is proposed as an academic discipline that analyzes the design principles and operational mechanisms of individual cognitive systems from an engineering perspective, conceptualizing them as "philosophical operating systems."
 This study employs this Thought Engineering approach to illuminate the structural foundations of excellence previously difficult to grasp through conventional research.

 II.
 Theoretical Framework